 Bringing Your Amaryllis into Bloom– Put the pot in a bright WARM spot.
 Amaryllis are happiest in 70-80 temperatures.
 If your home is cool, set the pot on top of a warm appliance or near a sunny window.

-VERY IMPORTANT: Water ONLY when the top inch of the soil is dry.
+VERY IMPORTANT: After initial watering, water ONLY when the top inch of the soil is dry.
 Watering too often- especially until stem is 3-4″ tall- can cause the bulb to rot.
 It can take a few week before the bulb begins to grow.
 If you’re not sure, pick up the bulb and look to see if white roots are growing from bottom of the bulb.
 If you see white roots, this is a good sign!
 Make sure bulb is not sitting in water.
 Don’t worry!
 Be patient, keep it warm and please don’t over water!